willfaught/willfaught.github.io/content/blog/2016-03-30-cockroachdb-skitters-into-beta.md

 - sql
 - beta
 - newsql
-title: CockroachDB Skitters Into Beta | Blog | Cockroach Labs
+title: '"CockroachDB Skitters Into Beta"'
 ---

 I've been looking forward to this.
 NewSQL seems like the future.
 NoSQL has impressive strengths, but managing denormalization is a pain in the ass.